-How to cool down a room without AC: 16 fast and effective tricks to beat the heat
+How to cool down a room without AC: 17 fast and effective tricks to try

-These quick and easy hacks will show you how to cool down a room without AC, even if you are in a space without windows or don't have a fan to hand
+These quick and easy hacks can help to cool down a room without AC, even if you are in a space without windows or don't have a fan

-White attic bedroom showing how to cool down a room without ac in a bedroom with windows open and blinds pulled down
+Compilation image of rooms to show how to cool down a room without ac in a kitchen with windows open, a living room with blinds pulled down and a bedroom with plants

 Discover how to cool down a room without AC quickly and efficiently with these simple hacks recommended by experts.

-If you're particularly worried about keeping a bedroom cool without AC in the evening, you can also take a look at our guide to how to sleep in the heat for expert-led solutions for slumber during the hot summer months.
+If you're particularly worried about keeping a bedroom cool without AC in the evening, you can also follow our guide on how to sleep in the heat for expert-led solutions for slumber during the summer months.

-From hanging damp sheets at windows to setting bowls of ice in front of fans, these are the best expert-approved ways to help keep cool indoors during the current heatwave.
+From hanging damp sheets at windows to using one of the best dehumidifiers, these are the best expert-approved ways to help keep cool indoors during the current heatwave.

 Neutral bedroom with blinds at the window use when looking to cool down the room without ac